Find Affordable College Courses

 23 Yearly Graduations

 The 20th most popular school in the country for health services administration majors who are seeking their master's degree is University of Illinois at Chicago.
 Each year, around 33,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,253 per year, while in-state graduate students, on average, pay $13,927 per year.
-For the 2020-2021 academic year, 23 master's degrees were handed out to health services administration majors at UIC.
-About 87% of this group were women, and 61% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,656 per year, while in-state graduate students, on average, pay $14,108 per year.
+During the most recent year for which we have data, 23 people received their master's degree in health services administration from UIC.
+About 72% of this group were women, and 65% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to health services administration that offer master’s degrees.